WHITEPAPER

 AI tech design stack supports the process

-To accelerate the transition from design to code, we use a stack of technical design tools to facilitate rapid prototyping, maintain high standards for brand quality and usability, and eliminate the friction of traditional handoffs.
+To accelerate the transition from design to code, we use a stack of technical design tools that facilitate rapid prototyping, maintain high standards for brand quality and usability, and eliminate the friction of traditional handoffs.

 Figma is the system of record for key design concepts and components